 Newton famously said that every action has an equal and opposite reaction.
-Yes, this applies to relationships, and the way people’s words and hostilities collide when fighting.
+Yes, this applies to relationships - particularly the way two people clash during a fight.

-When a couple fights, think of it as two freight trains racing toward one another.
+When a couple is deep in conflict, think of it as two freight trains racing toward one another.
 The stronger and faster they go, the more disastrous the impact will be.
 Plus, in all likelihood, at least one, if not both trains, will be severely damaged and even totally destroyed.

 Therefore, in order to win a fight, the goal is to avoid a collision altogether by reducing the speed, intensity, and even changing the complete direction of the conversation.